Rare $b \to d$ decays in covariant confined quark model: Results and Discussion

 We also compute some more physical observables defined in terms of helicity structure functions and that can be measured experimentally.
 These observables are helpful in understanding the influence of different flavor of leptons in the final stage that is described in terms of angular distributions between the charged leptons pairs and momentum of daughter meson.
 This distribution allows us to compute the different observables such as decay widths, forward backward asymmetry and polarization of daughter mesons.
 The detailed computation technique for computation of these observables are available for the rare decays of $B_{(c)}$ mesons in \cite{Faessler:2002ut,Dubnicka:2015iwg}.
 We employ the same formalism for present study.
 These observables are explicitly expressed in terms of helicity structure functions and form factors.
 The forward-backward asymmetry defined as

 Similarly, longitudinal and transverse polarization is defined as

-In Eq. (\ref{eq:asymmetry}), the angle $\theta$ is the polar angle between the charged leptons pairs and momentum of daughter meson.
-The computation of $q^2$ averages value of these observables can be done by multiplying by phase factor $|{\bf p_2}| q^2 \beta_\ell$ in the numerator and denominator explicitly.
-In Fig. \ref{fig:asymmetry}, we plot forward-backward asymmetry, longitudinal polarization and transverse polarization in the whole $q^2$ range.
-We also provide the averages of these observables in Tab. \ref{tab:obs_BBs}.
+In Eq. (\ref{eq:asymmetry}), the angle $\theta$ is the polar angle between the momentum transfer ($\vec{q} = \vec{p}_1 -\vec{p}_2$) and momentum of parent meson ($\vec{k}_1$) in the $\ell^+\ell^-$ rest frame.
+The computation of $q^2$ averages value of these observables can be done by multiplying by phase factor $|{\bf p_2}| q^2 (1 - m_\ell^2/q^2)^2$ in the numerator and denominator explicitly.
+In Fig. \ref{fig:asymmetry}, we plot forward-backward asymmetry, longitudinal polarization and transverse polarization in the whole $q^2$ range considering both resonant and nonresonant contributions.
+We also provide the averages of these resonant observables in Tab. \ref{tab:obs_BBs}.
+Note here that for computing the resonant contribution of these observables, we exclude the experimental vetoed regions corresponding to vector resonances.